 The Council’s IT team had made a conscious decision to focus on building its website in 2016 to a standard that truly represented its members.
 In making this decision, it was acknowledged that some infrastructure needs would be set aside until the website project was completed.

 As a result, aging technology was impacting applications, and restricting the way that the Council’s staff worked.
 Users worked on ‘clunky’ laptops and desktops.
-Collaboration was limited, and mobile working almost impossible.
+The collaboration was limited, and mobile working almost impossible.
 The IT team was not seen in a positive light within the organisation.

 A refresh of infrastructure, applications and end-user devices was needed to update the Council’s workplace.
 Harms and her team embarked on what she calls a ‘technology revolution’.
 While it was a major project, the IT team was clear on its priorities.

-‘Everything we did was about implementing collaboration, mobility and flexibility for our workforce,’ said Harms.
+“Everything we did was about implementing collaboration, mobility and flexibility for our workforce,” said Harms.
+“We wanted to give them the tools to work efficiently, any place, any time.”

 Selecting Brennan IT for the project was an easy choice.
-The Council had an existing relationship with the technology partner, and were a good fit.
+The Council had an existing relationship with the technology partner and they were a good fit.

-‘The individuals you work with can make or break a project, and Brennan IT has a knack of picking the right people,’ said Harms.
+“The individuals you work with can make or break a project, and Brennan IT has a knack of picking the right people,” said Harms.
+“They are a highly technical team, but very modest, very humble, without the arrogance you sometimes see.”

 Such a major contract meant considerable planning, and Harms’ team met with Brennan IT daily for a month to cover every detail.
 Doing this before contracts were even signed spoke of the trust between the two businesses, said Harms, citing the ‘commitment to excellence’ they shared.